Getting Assessment Right II

 Jonathan Lear

-Jonathan is a highly skilled and experienced teacher and deputy head in an inner-city primary school who is rewriting the rules when it comes to curriculum design and delivery.
+Jonathan Lear is a highly skilled and experienced teacher and deputy head in an inner-city primary school who is rewriting the rules when it comes to curriculum design and delivery.
 He is the author of Guerrilla Teaching and the Monkey-Proof Box.